h2oai/wave/website/components/form/combobox.md

  the arrow keys (up and down) to select a new value.
 When collapsed the user can select a new value by typing.

+ Note that if `trigger` is specified, the inputs are submitted if the value changes and user presses Enter or user clicks out of the textbox.
+The value is also submitted upon drowdown option selection.

 ```py
 q.page['example'] = ui.form_card(box='1 1 2 2', items=[
     ui.combobox(name='combobox', label='Combobox', choices=['Cyan', 'Magenta', 'Yellow', 'Black']),